Viktor Berestovoy

-Viktor Ivanovich Berestovoy (Russian: Виктор Иванович Берестовой; born on 9 May 1948), is a Russian politician and statesman who was the first Governor (Head) of Belgorod Oblast from 1991 to 1993.
+Viktor Ivanovich Berestovoy (Russian: Виктор Иванович Берестовой; born on 9 May 1948), is a Russian politician and statesman who was the first Governor of Belgorod Oblast from 1991 to 1993.
 Berestovoy was a member of parliament of the State Duma from 1993 to 1996.

 He was also a Deputy Chairman of the Central Bank of Russia from May 2003 to June 2018.

 Biography

 Viktor Berestovoy was born into the family of a collective farmer on 9 May 1948 in the village of Garbuzovo, Alexeyevsky District, Voronezh Oblast.
 Alexeyevsky District was later transferred to Belgorod Oblast.

 Education and work

 Berestovoy graduated from the Novy Oskol state farm-technical school in 1967, the Voronezh Agricultural Institute named after KD Glinka with a degree in agricultural mechanical engineering in 1972, and in graduate school, with the Rostov Higher Party School.

 Berestovoy began his career in 1967 as the head of a car maintenance station in the Rakityanskiy regional association "Selkhoztekhnika", in Belgorod Oblast.
 In 1972 he worked as a freed secretary of the Komsomol committee of the Voronezh Agricultural Institute.
 From 1972 to 1973 he served in the Soviet Army.
 Between 1973 and 1977, he was the chief engineer of the collective farm "40 years of October".
 In 1976, he joined the Communist Party of the Soviet Union.

 From 1977 to 1979, Berestovoy was the deputy chairman of the Pobeda collective farm.
 From 1979 to 1981, he was promoted as the chairman of the 40 years of October collective farm in the Alekseyevsky District of Belgorod Oblast.
 From 1981 to 1983, he was the head of the Alekseyevsky regional department of agriculture.